-Incremental billing, which occurs when companies round your minutes to the nearest increment, is another common upcharge.
+Another typical upcharge is incremental billing, which occurs when firms round your minutes to the nearest increment.
 The standard increment for a call is the sixth second, but some companies round up to the nearest minute.
 Even if the nominal per-minute rate appears low, incremental billing can significantly increase your monthly bill.

 Request a black-and-white breakdown of every fee and cost that you might incur during the life of your agreement with any answering service or virtual receptionist to avoid surprises on your bill.
 A reputable company will gladly provide you with that information.